 The course administrator: email@example.com

 The learning platform is called Athena and is where all communication will be done during the course.
 Students get access to Athena after registration to the course.

 Log in Athena

-The autumn semester starts 31st of August with introduction days at Stockholms Universiety.
+The spring semester starts 17sth of January with introduction days at Stockholms Universiety.

 The courses with instruction in English are online-courses.